 Neuroanatomist Harold Burr conducted similar experiments with salamanders and discovered a field of light surrounding their unfertilized eggs in the shape of an adult salamander.
 Burr also noticed fields of light surrounding plant seeds taking the shape of mature plants.
 Burr’s research supports Pietsch’s findings of physical bodies being connected to a surrounding energy field.
 Burr’s findings where published in his book, The Fields of Life: Our Links with the Universe.
 This energy field may account for the salamander parts growing back when they are removed.
 This energy field may also explain why human amputees sometimes feel “phantom pain” from their amputated body part as described by NDE expert Robert Mays.
 This energy field also supports the phenomenon of people having undergone organ transplants taking on certain memories from the organ donor.
 The discovery of an “electromagnetic zero-point field” lends credibility to the possibility of having vast memory storage capabilities outside of the physical body.
 Phenomena such as these can be best understood if the zero point field can be “tapped” as a storage location for information and energy which can be accessed at any time.

 This zero point field has parallels to “the void” and the “Omega Point” described in near-death research and championed by the near-death expert Dr. Kenneth Ring in his book, “Heading Toward Omega: The Search for the Meaning of Near-Death Experiences.”
-One example is the Omega Point is found in the NDE of Olaf Swenson who experienced a timeless spaceless realm when he nearly died of a botched tonsillectomy at age 14.
+One example of the Omega Point is found in the NDE of Olaf Swenson who experienced a timeless spaceless realm when he nearly died of a botched tonsillectomy at age 14.
 He states:

 “Suddenly I rolled into a ball and smashed into another reality.
 The forces that brought me through the barrier were terrific.
 I was on the other side.
 I realized that the boundary between life and death is a strange creation of our own mind, very real (from the side of the living), and yet insignificant.”